 On the 23rd of June 2016, there was a seismic change that reverberated throughout the continent of Europe.
-Social media was flooded with responses of shock and, in some cases, outrage of the results of the referendum.
+Social media was flooded with responses of shock and, in some cases, outrage at the results of the referendum.

 There were two distinct groupings of people; those with blue and yellow clothing and those with blue and red.
 There were chants, there were posters and protests but as the result came in, there were only questions.